denten-books/plain-text/0-intro.md

 circuit boards, capacitors, and resistors.
 Both draw electric current.
 Both require firmware updates and both are governed by codes, political and computational.
 Smoke alarms and mobile phones connect to the internet.
-They communicate with remote data centers and with each other.
+They communicate with distant data centers and with each other.
 And yet, I continue to "read" these devices as if they were familiar, immutable, and passive
 objects: just books.
 I think of them as intimate artifacts---friends even---wholly known to me, comforting, and warm.
 The electronic book is none